All Olympic live-viewing events in Tokyo to be canceled, governor says

 After holding talks with Prime Minister Yoshihide Suga, the governor told reporters that some of the six venues planned to be used for the screenings will instead be used for COVID-19 vaccinations.

+The cancellation is "necessary for holding the Tokyo Games successfully," Koike told reporters.
+According to Koike, the prime minister showed understanding for the cancellation.

+Instead of public viewing sites, the governor said, "We'll use the internet to promote the games."

-The announcement was made with just about one month to go until the opening of the Tokyo Olympics, with public concern about a potential spike in coronavirus cases driven by more contagious new variants remaining strong.
+The announcement was made with just about one month to go until the opening of the Tokyo Olympics, with public concern about a potential spike in coronavirus cases driven by more contagious new variants remaining strong, while Japan's vaccination rate is still low compared with many other developed countries.

 The venues included Yoyogi, Inokashira and Hibiya parks in the capital, which on Saturday reported 388 new COVID-19 infections.